This is a brief essay in pictures on the most boring motorcycles in the world — Honda.

 So yeah, these didn’t sell too well.

 But you can still get one for only… actually, that number MUST be a typo.
 Surely not over US$150K?

-Something about the sound of a F1 car between my legs in a touring-capable chassis just makes me think “maybe I should give up riding and just go eat a sandwich”.
+Something about the sound of an F1 car between my legs in a touring-capable chassis just makes me think “Maybe I should give up riding and just go eat a sandwich”.